Arsenal 1 Sheffield United 1

 Under Wilder, the Blades might have come into the Premier League as novices, but results like this suggest that they will more than just survive in the top flight.

-Arteta has overseen just one Premier League win since his arrival
+Arteta has overseen just one Premier League win since his arrival in December

 “There was a lot of apprehension coming into the division, not a lot of experience in the group.
 We have a group who challenge each other and want to attack every game in every division.
 They have shown that attitude for a long time.
 We haven’t been unbelievably backed financially.